Godofcoffe/Butterfly/README.md

 Butterfly: Download Videos, Music or Playlists. (version 0.3.0)

 positional arguments:
   STRINGS               One or more links to download.
 Enclose the link in double quotation marks "".
-If it is a
-                        playlist, it will only be downloaded if it is public

 optional arguments:
   -h, --help            show this help message and exit